codechefmarc/localist_drupal/README.md

 - [Troubleshooting](#troubleshooting)

 # What This Module Does
-* Utilizes Drupal migrations to import events, groups, and taxonomy terms into Drupal.
+* Utilizes Drupal migrations to import events, groups, and taxonomy terms from Localist into Drupal.
 The module provides custom migration plugins and functions to aid with importing data from the Localist API.
 It also provides a basic group migration with an associated taxonomy vocabulary called Localist Groups.

 * Optionally, an example migration can be created to show how custom migrations can be written.

 Any of the migrations can be overridden in a custom module to import most data from the Localist API to any content type and field in Drupal.
 This includes custom Localist filters.
 Creating these custom migrations is documented below.

 # What is Localist?
-[Localist](https://www.localist.com) is a hosted event management system which offers a branded solution for entering, viewing, filtering, and finding events, they also have an [API](https://developer.localist.com/doc/api) to be able to integrate these events on other platforms.
+[Localist](https://www.localist.com) is a hosted event management system which offers a branded solution for entering, viewing, filtering, and finding events.
+They also have an [API](https://developer.localist.com/doc/api) to be able to integrate these events on other platforms.

 # Module Requirements